grh/bitbucket-api/README.md

     bitbucket-api - command-line utility to interact with Bitbucket

 SYNOPSIS
-    bitbucket-api -u username -r reponame [options]
+    bitbucket-api -u username [command] [options]

 DESCRIPTION
     bitbucket-api is a Bash command-line Ruby script which can be used to create, modify, and delete repositories hosted on bitbucket.org.
 It does so by parsing the options given and making an HTTP request to the Bitbucket API.
-It requires curl to function properly.
+It requires ruby and curl to function properly.

-OPTIONS
+COMMANDS
     -u username     Bitbucket username

-    -r reponame     Bitbucket repository name

-    -c              create a repository
+    --create-project teamname projectkey [options]      Create a project

+            teamname and projectkey are the lowercase string identifiers used by Bitbucket.
+For the options available, see --options.

+            Currently, you can only create an empty project and then create new repositories associated with that project.
+There is no API facility yet to associate existing repositories to a new project.

             NOTE: the Bitbucket API follows REST API conventions.
 That is, it utilizes the HTTP request methods (GET, POST, PUT, DELETE) to determine the type of action to perform.
-                    Therefore, you cannot use the delete option in conjunction with the create option.
-Those
-                    options must be utilized in separate utility calls.
+            Therefore, you cannot use the create option in conjunction with the delete or update options.
+Those options must be utilized in separate utility calls.

-    -d              delete a repository
+    --delete-project teamname projectkey        Delete a project

+            teamname and projectkey are the lowercase string identifiers used by Bitbucket.
+For the options available, see --options.

             NOTE: the Bitbucket API follows REST API conventions.
 That is, it utilizes the HTTP request methods (GET, POST, PUT, DELETE) to determine the type of action to perform.
+            Therefore, you cannot use the delete option in conjunction with the create or update options.
+Those options must be utilized in separate utility calls.

+    --update-project teamname projectkey [options]      Update a project

+            teamname and projectkey are the lowercase string identifiers used by Bitbucket.
+For the options available, see --options.

+            Currently, there is no API facility to associate existing repositories to an existing project.

+            NOTE: the Bitbucket API follows REST API conventions.
+That is, it utilizes the HTTP request methods (GET, POST, PUT, DELETE) to determine the type of action to perform.
+            Therefore, you cannot use the update option in conjunction with the create or delete options.
+Those options must be utilized in separate utility calls.

+    --create-repository reponame [options]      Create a repository

+            reponame is the lowercase repository string identifier used by Bitbucket (also known as the repo-slug).
+For the options available, see --options.

+            NOTE: the Bitbucket API follows REST API conventions.
+That is, it utilizes the HTTP request methods (GET, POST, PUT, DELETE) to determine the type of action to perform.
+            Therefore, you cannot use the create option in conjunction with the delete or update options.
+Those options must be utilized in separate utility calls.

+    --delete-repository reponame        Delete a repository

+            reponame is the lowercase repository string identifier used by Bitbucket (also known as the repo-slug).

+            NOTE: the Bitbucket API follows REST API conventions.
+That is, it utilizes the HTTP request methods (GET, POST, PUT, DELETE) to determine the type of action to perform.
-                    Therefore, you cannot use the delete option in conjunction with the create option.
-Those
+            Therefore, you cannot use the delete option in conjunction with the create or update options.
+Those options must be utilized in separate utility calls.

+    --update-repository reponame [options]      Update a repository

+            reponame is the lowercase repository string identifier used by Bitbucket (also known as the repo-slug).
+For the options available, see --options.

+            NOTE: the Bitbucket API follows REST API conventions.
+That is, it utilizes the HTTP request methods (GET, POST, PUT, DELETE) to determine the type of action to perform.
-                    options must be utilized in separate utility calls.
+            Therefore, you cannot use the update option in conjunction with the create or delete options.
+Those options must be utilized in separate utility calls.

-    --group-privileges groupname=value
+    --set-group-privileges teamname groupname=value

             Set repository privileges for a team group.

-                    groupname is the lowercase group string identifier used by Bitbucket, and the value is one of read, write, admin, or delete.
+            teamname and groupname are the lowercase string identifiers used by Bitbucket. value is one of read, write, admin, or delete.

+    --set-user-privileges reponame acctname=value

+            Set repository privileges for a single user.

+            reponame and acctname are the lowercase string identifiers used by Bitbucket. value is one of read, write, admin, or delete.

+OPTIONS
     --options name=value,name=value,...
+Set command options

-                    The options list is simple a comma-separated series of name=value pairs.
+            The options list is a comma-separated series of name=value pairs.
 Available options include:

-                    private=boolean     true or false
+            is_private=boolean          true or false

-    --privileges username=value

-                    Set repository privileges for a single user.

-                    username is the lowercase string identifier used by Bitbucket, and the value is one of read, write, admin, or delete.

-    --project projectkey

-                    Use this option to specify a particular project to which a repository belongs.

-    --team teamname

-                    Use this option to specify the team name to which a repository belongs.
+            team=teamname               lowercase team identifier

+            projectkey=projectkey       project display name

+            projectname=projectname     project key

+            fork_policy                 allow_forks, no_public_forks,
+                                            or no_forks

 EXAMPLES

-    Create a private repository named myRepo for a team named team1:
+    Create a private repository named myRepo in project proj1 belonging to team team1

-        bitbucket-api -u username -r myRepo --team team1 \
+        bitbucket-api -u username --create-repository myRepo \
-            --options private=true
+            --options is_private=true,team=team1,projectkey=proj1

     Delete the myRepo repository:

-        bitbucket-api -u username -r myRepo -d
+        bitbucket-api -u username --delete-repository myRepo

     Remove group1 privileges from myRepo for team1:

-        bitbucket-api -u username -r myRepo --team team1 \
+        bitbucket-api -u username --set-group-privileges team1 \
-            --group-privileges group1:delete
+            group1:delete

     Give user1 write privileges on myRepo:

-        bitbucket-api -u username -r myRepo --privileges user1:write
+        bitbucket-api -u username --set-repository-privileges myRepo \
+            user1:write

 TO DO

-    - Add additional API endpoints/parameters as --options
+    - Add additional API endpoints/parameters as command/options

-    - Rewrite this in Python (?)

 LICENSE